hassansaadfr/vscode-port-cleaner/.github/PUBLISHING.md

 ### PAT Authentication Failed
 - Verify the PAT has **Marketplace → Manage** scope
 - Ensure the PAT hasn't expired
-- Check the PAT is added as `VSCE_PAT` in GitHub Secrets
+- Check the PAT is added as `VSCE_TOKEN` in GitHub Secrets

 ### Publisher Not Found
 - Verify `publisher` field in package.json matches your publisher ID